 Progress in health, at least as measured in life expectancy, has tended to improve continually for an even longer period.
 In the UK, the greatest gains in life expectancy at birth occurred during the first half of the twentieth century, in large part due to exponential falls in infant mortality rates.
-These rates appear to be continuing to fall exponentially, but because the absolute risk of infant mortality is so much lower than it was three or four generations ago, the effect of these further declines on overall life expectancy have declined.
+These rates appear to be continuing to fall exponentially, but because the absolute risk of infant mortality is so much lower than it was three or four generations ago, the overall effect of these further declines on overall life expectancy have declined.
 Instead, what contributes most to overall changes in longevity are continuing, incremental falls in age-specific mortality risks (ASMRs) throughout adulthood, and in particular in older years.
 The probability of dying with each additional year of life typically increases, by between 10% and 11% in the UK, from around the age of 35 years onwards in both males and females.
 This compound growth in probability of death at each age turns a risk of less than 0.2% at age 40 into a risk of over 6.0% at age 80 for men, and from less than 1-in-1000 at age 40 to over 4.3% for women. [own calculations, year 2000] The total probability of dying between any two ages is of course an accumulation of these individually compounding age-specific mortality risks.

 There are signals that trends towards greater longevity in England & Wales have slowed down or even reversed in recent years.
-[Danny stats] Figure XX shows, for example, the mean age of death for those age 65 years or over in England & Wales from 1990 onwards, a measure of conditional life expectancy.
+In England and Wales deaths in the year to July 2015 rose by 46,100; a rise of 9% in the annual death rate as compared to mortality to the mid year of 2014.
+Deaths rose by 12% in the population who had survived to age 90; by 10% for those aged 85-89; 7% for those aged 80-84; 5% for those aged 75-70; and by 3% for those aged 55-74.
+[Calculated from ONS mid year estimates released on June 23rd 2016] Figure XX shows, for example, the mean age of death for those age 65 years or over in England & Wales from 1990 onwards, a measure of conditional life expectancy.
 The two dashed lines indicate linear regressions fit to this trend for each year from 1990 to 2008, and it is clear from this that recent years have seen actual increases in this measure fall below the trend line for both men and women.
 These differences between actual and projected conditional life expectancy trends amount to around 0.4 years for males and 0.7 years for females.

 Underlying a single measure of longevity are a much larger number of ASMRs, each of which have been undergoing different rates of change over time.
 Although it would not be reasonable to compare ASMR trends over a long period of time because earlier medical and broader public health interventions, such as antibiotics and improved sanitation, are likely to have picked the ‘low hanging fruit’ in mortality reduction, and helped bring the epidemiological transition in which communicable causes of death became much less predominant, exploring ASMR trends over more recent decades is likely to be informative in helping to identify whether, as with the collapse in per capita GDP since 2008, there has been a substantive shift away from expected improvements in mortality risk.